-Abstract: Monotone missingness is commonly encountered in practice where a missing measurement compels another measurement to be missing.
-In graphical missing data models, monotonicity has implications for the identifiability of the full law, i.e., the joint distribution of actual variables and response indicators.
-In the general nonmonotone case, the full law is known to be nonparametrically identifiable if and only if neither colluders nor self-censoring edges are present in the graph.
-We show that monotonicity may enable the identification of the full law despite colluders and prevent the identification under mediated (pathwise) self-censoring.
+Abstract: Monotone missingness is commonly encountered in practice when a missing measurement compels another measurement to be missing.
+Because of the simpler missing data pattern, monotone missing data is often viewed as beneficial from the perspective of practical data analysis.
+However, in graphical missing data models, monotonicity has implications for the identifiability of the full law, i.e., the joint distribution of actual variables and response indicators.
+In the general nonmonotone case, the full law is known to be nonparametrically identifiable if and only if specific graphical structures are not present.
+We show that while monotonicity may enable the identification of the full law despite some of these structures, it also prevents the identification in certain cases that are identifiable without monotonicity.
 The results emphasize the importance of proper treatment of monotone missingness in the analysis of incomplete data.

 Submission Length: Regular submission (no more than 12 pages of main content)